The Matrix Resurrections: Everything You Need to Know

 The Stars Align

 The cast of the new MATRIX movie features Keanu Reeves and Carrie-Anne Moss, who both reprise their roles as Neo and Trinity.
-Jada Pinkett-Smith also returns as rebel pilot Niobe.
-So far, there has been no word on whether or not Laurence Fishburne’s Morpheus will return, but some rumors have suggested that Yahya Abdul-Mateen II, who starred in hit HBO series "Watchmen," might be playing a younger version of Fishburne's character.
+Jada Pinkett-Smith also returns as rebellion pilot Niobe.
+Laurence Fishburne does not return as Morpheus but Yahya Abdul-Mateen II, who starred in hit HBO series "Watchmen," clearly plays a younger (or at least different) version of Fishburne's character.
 Lambert Wilson, who played the memorable role of the Merovingian in the second film, is also back.

-THE MATRIX 4 will feature several new characters, as well, played by Neil Patrick Harris, Jessica Henwick ("Game of Thrones"), Jonathan Groff (FROZEN), Priyanka Chopra ("Quantico"), Toby Onwumere ("Sense8"), and Andrew Caldwell ("iZombie").
-Wachowski and the team have yet to reveal any details about the roles for these actors.
+As seen in the first trailer, THE MATRIX RESURRECTIONS features several new characters as well, played by Neil Patrick Harris, Jessica Henwick ("Game of Thrones"), Jonathan Groff (FROZEN), Priyanka Chopra ("Quantico"), Toby Onwumere ("Sense8"), and Andrew Caldwell ("iZombie"), among others.

 Er… How, Exactly Is Neo Back?